 The takeaway: Marvel’s not ditching heroes, it’s rewriting what a hero looks like

 Marvel doesn’t need to quit superheroes to stay relevant.
-According to the UCLA report, it just needs to make the men on screen feel less like distant icons and more like people with real ties.
+It just needs to make the men on screen feel less like distant icons and more like people with real ties.

 If the next wave of MCU stories is built around Franklin, a “dad” Steve, and Thor as a guardian, Marvel may be matching the exact shift the youth data keeps pointing to.